 Then, once again, press Ctrl+X, press Y to save and hit Enter.

 After that, you will need to restart the IPSEC serivce by entering sudo ipsec restart

-- The setup is complete.
+5. Setup is now complete.
 You can try connecting to your created IKEv2 connection.

 Instead of test, use the name of the connection that you’ve entered in the /etc/ipsec.conf file.